 Keep it current—With “it” being your home inventory.
 In other words, update it once in a while—like whenever you get rid of something noteworthy, or after you make an especially significant purchase.

 Don’t just stick the finished product in a drawer.
 You’re going to want to make sure you store copies of it outside of your home.
-A safe deposit box is a good option here, although one of your desk drawers at work may be acceptable, too.
+A safe deposit box is a good option here.
+But one of your desk drawers at work may be acceptable, too.

 It also can simply allow you to keep track of the many items and gadgets and pieces of equipment you’ve purchased and otherwise acquired over the years.

 A: Wherever possible, you should catalog an item’s make, model, purchase date, purchase price (or current, estimated value), and serial number within your inventory.

-Although video footage is great for all sorts of reasons, if your goal is to cover all of your bases you’ll also want to photograph your possessions and somehow record all of the information mentioned in the response above.
+Video footage is great for all sorts of reasons.
+But if your goal is to cover all of your bases you’ll also want to photograph your possessions.
+You'll also want to record all of the information mentioned in the response above.

 To receive all that you’re owed for not-as-valuable items that aren’t covered by a rider should they be stolen, damaged, or destroyed, you’ll want to make sure they’re as thoroughly documented as possible.
 This means making note of serial numbers, purchase date, estimated value, and more, whenever possible.